ndiego/block-visibility/readme.txt

 * Temporarily hide seasonal content on your website rather than having to delete it.
 * Schedule time-sensitive promotional content or event information to display automatically.
 * Show or hide specific content on desktops, tablets, or mobile devices.
-* Restrict content, so it's only visible to your customers, members or subscribers.
+* Restrict content so it's only visible to your customers, members, or subscribers.
 * Display messaging to logged-out users, encouraging them to subscribe to your blog.
 * Create unique marketing campaigns using query string parameters to display personalized messaging ([See it in action](https://www.blockvisibilitywp.com?bv_query=example))
 * Conditionally display elements in the Site Editor using advanced visibility logic.